sergio-dorado/ASRC-for-Active-Power-Filter/README.md

 ## Cite this Work

 This work was not published online.
+The `.pdf` of the thesis document is available among the files of this repository.
 A physical copy exists in the main library of the campus of Universidad Nacional de Colombia.

+If you find any of these ideas useful, please give some credit to the authors by citing:

 > Dorado-Rojas, Sergio A., Galarza-Jiménez, Felipe.
 Ramos, G. A. Design and Simulation of an Angular Spatial Repetitive Controller for an Active Power Filter Application.
 Universidad Nacional de Colombia.
 2016.